oracle/docker-images/README.md

 ## Support

-For support and certification information, please consult the documentation f or each product.
+For support and certification information, please consult the documentation for each product.

 For support, bug reporting and feedback about the provided Dockerfiles, please open an [issue on GitHub](https://github.com/oracle/docker-images/issues).